On May 1, 1948, Mao Zedong initiated efforts to form a new political conference with other parties and influential figures.

 The response on the May 1st appeal is "overwhelming".
 Particularly from political leaders who have fled to Hong Kong after 1948 when Jiang Jieshi decided to forbid several political parties.
 Several responders had little political influence.

-(1) the new CPPCC preparatory committee is composed of representatives of the Communist Party of China and 23 units including democratic parties, people's organizations and non-party democrats who support the "May 1 slogan";
+(1) the new CPPCC preparatory committee is composed of representatives of the CCP and 23 units including democratic parties, people's organizations and non-party democrats who support the "May 1 slogan";

 (2) The affairs of the preparatory meeting are responsible for inviting representatives of all parties participating in the new CPPCC, drafting meeting documents and convening formal meetings;